 Here’s a baby’s bedroom.

 Here’s a small bedroom.
-It looks like they had used some sort of cloth as wall paper.
+It looks like they had used some cloth as wallpaper.

 I believe these scales were used to weigh gold.